dgkim0803/CTIMiner/README.md

 This source code is tested on python 2.7, MISP 2.4.109 operated on Ubuntu 18.04.

-This work is published in Security and Communication Networks special issue on Data-Driven Cybersecurity as following title:
+This work is published in Security and Communication Networks special issue on Data-Driven Cybersecurity with following title:
 "Automated Dataset Generation System for Collaborative Research of Cyber Threat Analysis"

 ## System Architecture